Noteblox/Noteblox-Server/README.md

 The whole idea of In Application Ticketing (NoteBLOX) revolves around users not having to leave what they are doing.

 ### Without In Application Ticketing
 Let’s say you have written a CRM system (could be any system) in GitHub and there is a problem.
-Does it make sense to have users make a phone call or send an email or log it in Jira or GitHub?
+Does it make sense to have users make a phone call or send an email or log it in Jira or GitHub Issues?
 It really makes no sense.
 Fields must be filled out, screenshots made, etc..
 I don’t need to go through all the details that must be shared - DOM tree, click path, device, browser and more.
 It's a PITA (pain in the ass).

 ### With In Application Ticketing
 Right from the system (CRM, PO system, Insurance, etc...) the user should be able to just demark the issue and have the technical information captured automatically.